 As you walk along Playmates Arch in the Children’s Zone section of Central Park, you’ll hear the organ music before you see the Friedsam Memorial Carousel, which features 57 nearly life-size steeds.
-A merry-go-round was first installed at the site in 1871; it and two or possibly three successors, according to park lore, caught fire and had to be replaced.
+A merry-go-round was first installed at the site in 1871 and was operated by a trained horse and mule hidden under the carousel.
+It was later replaced by a new design that ran on steam power, but that one as well as a subsequent replacement both burned down.
 In 1950, the Parks Department found the current carousel—crafted in 1908 by Brooklyn manufacturer Stein and Goldstein—in an old trolley terminal in Coney Island, had it restored and moved it to its current location.
 Expect a long line for the ride, though the balloon, hot dog and popcorn vendors may distract your little ones from the wait.

 Central Park’s oldest and largest playground is also one of its best, thanks a top-to-bottom renovation (it reopened in 2006) that cleverly connected it to Umpire Rock, the Manhattan schist outcropping behind it: Kids not only get to a scale stone pyramid but, after crossing a small bridge, an actual cliff, too.
 (Consider packing a lunch for a picnic on top).
 Colorful, rubber-topped humps change up the usual flat landscape and divide the area for smaller kids, complete with a dedicated tot water area and an enormous sandbox with a climbing net, from the main complex of tunnels, moats and bridges, and the bigger kids’ spray fountains.
 An old-school spot with a single metal slide and two popular tire swings on the far western edge is a sweet nod to the Central Park playgrounds of yore.